Travel, experience, conserve with

 Jump to main menu

-This is a thrilling and exclusive tour to witness one of the planet’s most exciting whale behaviours in a little visited corner of Thailand.
+This is a thrilling and exclusive tour to photograph one of the planet’s most exciting whale behaviours in a little visited corner of Thailand.

 In addition to the whales, we also hope to encounter the endangered and normally shy Irrawaddy dolphin that frequent these coastal waters and both finless porpoise and Indo-Pacific humpback dolphin are all possible.